hapax/hapax.github.io/assets/simple-physics.md

 Using this data, estimate the density of air molecules around you right now.

-(c) Using the collision cylinder method, find the average distance between collisions of air molecules.
+(c) Find the average distance between collisions of air molecules.

 <p align="center">
   ⁂